Love Trilogy: Chained: Production

 The film is an Israel-German co-production.
-Producers were Naomi Levari and Saar Yogev of Black Sheep Productions, in cooperation with Michael Rotter of The Post Republic.
+Producers were Naomi Levari and Saar Yogev of Black Sheep Productions, in cooperation with Michael Reuter of The Post Republic.
 The movie was made with the support of the Israeli Film Fund, Arte, and yes satellite television, and is distributed by Alpha Violet, a French-based independent film distribution company.

 Reviews

 Israeli newspaper ynet praised both the film and Shani's project, "meant to blend the line between reality and fiction", "intriguing".